This is most recent syllabus. Your final syllabus will be given during your first day of class

 Additional i-Course Objectives

-- Be able to discuss the specific course topic in Italian.
+- will be able to discuss the specific course topic related to narratology and narrative theory in Italian

 Service Learning Project Description